Following are coding guidelines for specific conditions and situations.

 Clinical Trial Coverage Billing

-For coverage information: BI395 Clinical Trial Coverage
+For coverage information: CP.MP.94 Clinical Trial

 QualChoice will not deny a qualified individual from participating in an approved clinical trial for treatment of cancer or another life-threatening condition, nor impose additional conditions or limitations on such participation other than those applied to other medical services.
 Pre-authorization is required.